 I found myself back at Kalev Café on my last day in Tallinn.
-I was very curious on the upstairs levels, so I came in for a drink.
+I was very curious on the upstairs levels, and I came in for a drink.
 Since I had been eating ALL day, I decided on this light berry smoothie that was served in a pretty pedestal glass.

-The upstairs levels were charming and I took a seat in the second story window nook which beamed with natural sunlight.
+The upstairs levels were charming, and I took a seat in the second story window nook, which beamed with natural sunlight.
 It was a lovely moment with my sweet smoothie watching the activities of the streets below.

 Kalev- Maiasmokk Café is a delightful and delicious piece of Tallinn’s history.
 If you are visiting the city, be sure to have a slice of cake or purchase a couple pieces of hand painted marzipan from the cafes.

 For location and dining information, please visit their website: Kalev- Maiasmokk Café